arihant12/stock_helper/README.md

 The neural networks deployed on the stock market chart predict the future prices.
 The user can change the data frame which should help them with their trading regardless of whether they are trading short term or long term.

+We also have a section for news that would cause fast changes in a particular stock price or the market overall.